Filmed and Edited by Kathryn Nusa Logan

 the breadth of a walnut

 9 large-scale, inflatable, mylar walnuts expand and contract their breadth in a movement of timed inflation, a mimesis of human breathing.
-The breath and breadth of these walnuts morph the area into an otherworldly, myth-like place.
-Utilizing space blankets, ventilation fans, flexible duct, a grow lamp and invisible tape, The Breadth of a Walnut is a culmination of research and exploration derived from the sensation of breathing, black walnuts, science fiction, hot air ballooning, space, mythology, ideals of comfort, and the future.
-This work represents a juncture in the progression of a young celestial body - a speculative, futuristic mythology that follows the evolution of a fallen black walnut to a risen rotating planet, expanding the scope of the black walnut’s ability to hold a key to human future.
-These large pillow-like structures invite viewers to touch, move through, stand underneath and look into the semi-transparent mylar.
-They beckon consideration.
+The breath and breadth of these walnuts morph the room into an otherworldly, myth-like place.
+Utilizing space blankets, ventilation fans, and a grow lamp, The Breadth of a Walnut is a culmination of research and exploration derived from the sensation of breathing, making black walnut ink, and ideals of comfort.

 Inflatable Sculpture Installation by Jacklyn Brickman

 Movement Event in Hopkins Hall Gallery: Claire Melbourne, Katherine Moore, Kathryn Logan